Whatsapp Icon

 WHAT IS CANCER?

-To simply understand different Cancer treatment in India for various cancer types, let us know what is Cancer.
-Cancer is a group of over 100 diseases that evolve over time and require the uncontrolled division of cells within the body.
-Even though cancer can grow in practically any body tissue and each form of cancer does have its own distinctive features, the fundamental processes producing cancer are very comparable in all types of cancer.
+To simply understand different Cancer treatments in India for various cancer types, let us know what is Cancer.
+Cancer is a group of over 100 diseases that evolve and require the uncontrolled division of cells within the body.
+Even though cancer can grow in practically any body tissue and each form of cancer does have its distinctive features, the fundamental processes producing cancer are very comparable in all types of cancer.
 Cancer can begin nearly anywhere in the human body which consists of trillions of cells.
-Human cells usually expand and divide in order to create new cells, because the body requires them.
+Human cells usually expand and divide to create new cells, because the body requires them.
 They die as the cells grow old or get hurt, and new cells take their place.

 However, this orderly process breaks down as cancer grows.
 Sometimes, when cells become old or dysfunctional they survive instead of dying, and in the meantime, new cells are being formed.
 These additional cells now divide without stopping and may form tumours.
 Many cancers form solid tumours that constitute tissue masses.
 Blood cancers, such as leukaemia, do not usually develop stable tumours.